district0x/monorepo-tools/README.md

-migrate         Import existing CLJS (using shadow-cljs, deps.edn) library with history from git repo ci-config       Generates config for CirlceCi dynamic config continuation steps update-versions Take changed library and bump versions of all affected by it through dependency mt-test         Run monorepo-tools tests
+migrate         Import existing CLJS (using shadow-cljs, deps.edn) library with history from git repo ci-config       Generates config for CirlceCi dynamic config continuation steps update-versions Take changed library and bump versions of all affected by it through dependency release         Try to shell out to clojure.
+Use: bb release VERSION LIBPATH mt-test         Run monorepo-tools tests
 ```